• About Me

 If you’re wondering how to can green beans without a pressure cooker, guess what?

+According to the USDA (National Center for Home Food Preservation), you can’t.
 The last time the USDA tested canning green beans was 2009 and according to them, green beans must be pressure canned in order to kill botulism toxin and any other potential toxins.

 By increasing the acidity of the green beans, they’re safe to water bath.
+But this post is not about how to water bath can green beans.

 What Supplies Do I Need to Can Green Beans?

 Because green beans require pressure canning, you’ll need to have a good pressure canner to process them in.
-THIS (Amazon) is the one I use most of the time and love it!
+THIS is the one I use most of the time and love it!

 You will also need:

-• Canning Lid Lifter (Amazon)
+• Canning Lid Lifter

-• Canning Salt (optional) (Walmart)
+• Canning Salt

-• Sharp Knife (Amazon)
+• Sharp Knife

 Do I Need to Sanitize Canning Jars and Boil Canning Lids?